gallenc/solent2Public/week10/project/README.md

-# template jpa and springdata jpa project
+# project with DAO's based on  jpa and springdata jpa

+## Comparing time objects and searching by time

 Note that the model has now been changed so that you can use a 'java.util.Date startDate' in each appointment